 by James Adrian

 Chances are, you don't know how your memory works because neither you nor your parents were ever told anything about it in school.
 I know of no government funded school that teaches students how to remember.
-If the information that you want to remember is verbal information involving numbers or letters, you can remember only a few items and only for a couple of minutes.
-After that, these items are gone.
+If the information that you want to remember is verbal information involving numbers or letters, you can remember it only briefly unless you deliberately process it.

 As children, we do all sorts of things with our mind to break this barrier and establish such items of information as more permanently recallable.
 Some of these things are unconscious.
 A few are conscious.
 A few work acceptably.
 Most do not.

-On the other hand, if you saw an heard a lion on a familiar street.
-You would would probably remember the event for the rest of your life.
-The fives senses have been critical to survival for at least one or two hundred thousand years, while the need to remember names, addresses, phone numbers, reading, and writing began much more recently.
-Adaptation to coded information is far less complete than the adaptation to release-world experiences gleaned directly through the five senses.
+On the other hand, if you saw and heard a lion on a familiar street, you would probably remember the event for the rest of your life.
+The fives senses have been critical to our survival for at least two hundred thousand years, while the need to remember names, addresses, phone numbers, and text began much more recently.
+Adaptation to coded information is far less complete than our adaptation to information gleaned directly through the five senses.

 You can test the difference.
 Look at a pile of photographs.
 Stare at them for three seconds each.
 Then have a friend mix an equal number of new pictures in a shuffled pile.
 You will easily distinguish between the pictures of the first set and those of the set that was added - even if the old and new sets number in the hundreds.